 other actions consistent with school values that are intended to support the student, parent and school relationship, engagement, and participation in the school community.

-In some circumstances, Example School may also ask you to attend a meeting with an independent third party, or participate in a mediation with an accredited mediator to assist in the resolution of the dispute.
+In some circumstances, Hazelwood North Primary School may also ask you to attend a meeting with an independent third party, or participate in a mediation with an accredited mediator to assist in the resolution of the dispute.

 Escalation

-If you are not satisfied that your complaint has been resolved by the school, or if your complaint is about the Principal and you do not want to raise it directly with them, then the complaint should be referred to the [insert Region name] by contacting [insert email/number].
+If you are not satisfied that your complaint has been resolved by the school, or if your complaint is about the Principal and you do not want to raise it directly with them, then the complaint should be referred to the South Eastern Region by contacting 1300 338 738.

-Example School may also refer a complaint to [insert Region name] if we believe that we have done all we can to address the complaint.
+Hazelwood North Primary School may also refer a complaint to South Eastern Region if we believe that we have done all we can to address the complaint.

 For more information about the Department’s Parent Complaints policy, including the role of the Regional Office, please see: Parent complaints policy.